 My real name is not Jim Makos.
-That is just a nickname I picked when I first connected with the internet world 20 years ago.
+That is just a pseudonym I picked when I first connected with the internet world 20 years ago.
 Nowadays, it serves as my author name appearing in the byline of all my articles.
 Lately, it has been used as reference for university papers!
 Am I right using a pseudonym when writing online?
+More importantly…

 For quite some time, I had been contemplating using my real name online.
 The least that would happen was to fulfill my parents’ pride.
 The worst that could happen though is letting the world know of a vast of unnecessary information and sensitive data.
 And there’s no need for that.
 Better safe than sorry.